-This is the official website for the Tompkins County Planning Department.
-On this site you will find valuable information about planning for Tompkins County’s future, as well as ongoing programs administered by the County Planning Department.
+This is the official website for the Tompkins County Department of Planning and Sustainability.
+On this site you will find valuable information about planning for Tompkins County’s future, as well as ongoing programs administered by the Department.
 The menu to the left will help you learn about the Department and our activities.
 You can find a brief Snapshot of the County below.

 Many of the Department’s specific work activities have been identified in a series of short-term strategies for working toward achieving the Comprehensive Plan’s vision.
 These strategies have been prepared to address housing, land conservation, energy, tourism, and development.
 More about these strategies can be found by following the links on the left.